vpsfreecz/vpsadminos/docs/containers/declarative.md

 Naturally, NixOS works best for declarative containers, as all such containers can be build and deployed together with the host node.
-However, it is also possible to declaratively create containers with any other distribution using [templates].
+However, it is also possible to declaratively create containers with any other distribution using [images].
 These containers are not build together with the host node, but are created when the host node boots or is redeployed.

 ## Example configuration